theotherphil/imagecli/README.md

 The description above assumes that each operation in the array consumes a single input and produces a single result.
 Array operations are actually more general than this, as the operations within them may consume more than one input or produce more than one result.
-In this case each operator is applied to the stack in turn, and the results pushed by each operator are popped into temporary storage before applying the next operator.
+In this case each operation is applied to the stack in turn, and the results pushed by each operation are popped into temporary storage before applying the next.
 Finally, all of the results are pushed to the stack.
 `DUP n` is treated as consuming 1 image and creating `n + 1` results, and `ROT n` is always treated as producing no outputs.

-If this explanation isn't clear then work through the stack diagram for the example below.
+If this explanation isn't clear then look through the stack diagram for the example below.
 Or don't - you'll probably never have cause to use this behaviour!

 <pre>imagecli -i yellow.png robin.png robin_gray.png -o ex3_0.png -p '[DUP, hcat] > [vcat, id] > hcat'</pre>